Triangle University Internship Program, May 2018

 The Center welcomes the next cohort of graduate students to the program in spring 2018.
 These students, who have been recruited and nominated by our university partners, will attend face-to-face sessions at the Center and receive immersive feedback on their work in a collaborative seminar-style format.

 2018 Project Goals

-The Triangle University Internship Program has accepted twenty-one PhD students in the humanities to participate in a six-week training program.
-The primary goals of this program include:
+The Triangle University Internship Program accepted twenty-one PhD students in the humanities to participate in a six-week training program.
+The primary goals of this program included:

 - identifying a compelling topic for research to develop instructional support materials

 - training participants on the development of classroom-ready materials for the secondary or university classroom

 - providing structured feedback on the practice and implementation of writing for a broader audience rather than solely an academic one

 - authoring, revising, and publishing classroom-ready lessons in the Center’s digital repository

 - developing skills that are marketable and valuable for later employment.

 More than simply developing a strong pedagogical understanding, this program also provided a broader introduction to the National Humanities Center and its work in humanities education and outreach.
 These activities sought to: